You are here

 National Institute of Mental Health (NIMH or MH) http://www.nimh.nih.gov/

 The mission of NIMH is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.
+Fundamental to our mission is the proposition that mental illnesses are brain disorders expressed as complex cognitive, emotional, and social behavioral syndromes.
+Progress depends on advances in basic behavioral science and fundamental neuroscience, in addition to clinical science.
 To this end, the NIMH supports and conducts research into the fundamental processes of brain and behavior, translational studies linking basic neuroscience discoveries to mental disorders, intervention studies, and investigations to improve the delivery of mental health services in diverse settings.
 The NIMH is also committed to supporting research to prevent the spread of HIV/AIDS and reduce the burden of illness in infected individuals through behavioral interventions, and to understand, prevent, and treat the consequences of HIV disease of the CNS.

 National Institute of Neurological Disorders and Stroke (NINDS or NS) http://www.ninds.nih.gov/